GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ## Cloud Trace Overview

-Cloud Trace ([documentation](https://cloud.google.com/trace/docs/)) enables developers to see distributed traces that visually expose latency bottleneck in requests.
+[Cloud Trace](https://console.cloud.google.com/traces) enables developers to see distributed traces that visually expose latency bottleneck in requests.
 Developers instrument application code to collect trace information.
 You can also include environmental information in traces and trace information can be included in Cloud Logging logs.
 The Trace UI can then pull relevant log events into the trace timelines.

-For instrumenting your applications, currently recommended solution is **OpenCensus.** [OpenCensus](https://opencensus.io/) is an open-source project that supports trace instrumentation in a variety of languages and that can export this data to Cloud.
+For instrumenting your applications, the currently recommended solution is [**OpenCensus**](https://opencensus.io/).
+OpenCensus is an open-source project that supports trace instrumentation in a variety of languages and that can export this data to Cloud.
 Then you can use the Cloud Trace UI to analyze the data.
 Note that OpenCensus is merging with another similar project, OpenTracing, to form OpenTelemetry.
-See **OpenCensus to become OpenTelemetry**  in this doc.

 HipsterShop microservices are instrumented to collect trace data.
 In addition to distributed tracing, **OpenCensus (Stats)** provides the sink to send quantifiable data, such as database latency, open file descriptors, and so on, that helps to set up monitoring of [SLIs and SLOs](https://cloud.google.com/blog/products/gcp/sre-fundamentals-slis-slas-and-slos) for the service.
 This data is available in Cloud Monitoring, and HipsterShop microservices are also instrumented to collect this kind of data.